Mohameddek1/alx-project-nexus/README.md

 ---

-For more resources and sample projects, check the `examples/` directory (to be added) and open issues if you need help or want to propose changes.
+For more resources and sample projects, check the `examples/` directory and the files in `examples/` for ERD, slides, demo guidelines and hosting notes.